-I was born and raised in rural West Virginia.
+I was born and raised in West Virginia.
 I went to college at the University of Virginia, where I studied linguistics, and then to graduate school at the University of Chicago (linguistics) and the University of Miami (ancient history and philosophy).
 I settled down in South Florida in the late 1990s.
 Afterwards, I studied translation at New York University and applied linguistics at Penn State.
 I am a linguist and essayist.
 I love language, linguistics, and writing about them (to review my complete academic and professional background, view or download my curriculum vitae).

 My academic and research interests include theoretical, applied and historical linguistics; phonetics and phonology; English dialectology (especially African-American English); Indo-European studies; neuroscience; anthropology; and the humanities.
 You can review my complete bibliography here, or see which of my works are currently available for purchase.
 To learn about my philosophy of teaching English as a second language, explore my views on selected aspects of applied linguistics or review samples of my work in the field, please visit my TESOL portfolio and blog.